Gossypium Notes

 Synonymy

 Gossypium L. is a genus of 52 described and accepted species of herbaceous perennials and small trees belonging to tribe Gossypieae and subfamily Malvoideae of the angiosperm family Malvaceae sensu APG, with a pantropical distribution in arid habitats.
 Four species - the Old World Gossypium arboreum and Gossypium herbaceum, and the New World Gossypium barbadense and Gossypium hirsutum - are the source of cotton, the world's preeminent fibre crop.
-Consequently Gossypium has been the subject of more research than any other genus of Malvaceae, including the specialist journals Cotton Research Journal (formerly Journal of the Indian Society for Cotton Improvement), Cotton Science (formerly Acta Gossypii Sinica), Journal of Cotton Science, Journal of Cotton Research, Journal of Cotton Research and Development, and historically Cotton Growing Review (formerly Empire Cotton Growing Review), Indian Cotton Journal (formerly Indian Cotton Growing Review) and Indian Cotton Development Journal.
+Consequently Gossypium has been the subject of more research than any other genus of Malvaceae, including the specialist journals Cotton Genomics and Genetics, Cotton Research Journal (formerly Journal of the Indian Society for Cotton Improvement), Cotton Science (formerly Acta Gossypii Sinica), Journal of Cotton Science, Journal of Cotton Research, Journal of Cotton Research and Development, and historically Cotton Growing Review (formerly Empire Cotton Growing Review), Indian Cotton Journal (formerly Indian Cotton Growing Review) and Indian Cotton Development Journal.

 Distribution